steve-dave8/Animal-Flow-Sequence-Builder/README.md

 ## Project Status
 ### Upcoming
 * Ongoing addition of movements to the backend.
-* Addition of filters for use in generating random flows.
 * Option to create account for saving flows.

 ## More Info